 Once you start looking at cattle you need to choose the option to go for.
 Things to take into consideration are:

-- Time available: raising calves is much more labour intensive than grazing replacement dairy heifers where to owner takes responsibility of animal health.
+- Time available: raising calves is much more labour intensive than grazing replacement dairy heifers where to owner takes responsibility for animal health.
 If you want to produce all your food, you might want a house cow - this is a tremendous commitment as she will need milking twice a day when in milk.
 You will also get a lot more milk than you might want - so consider a milking goat.

-- Aesthetic qualities: if you have a nice smart block you are very proud of, you might not want a mixed bunch of cattle, different colours and sizes.
-With different sized animals, the smaller ones can get picked on, especially if horns are involved.
+- Aesthetic qualities: if you have a nice smart block you are very proud of, you might not want a mixed bunch of cattle, of different colours and sizes.
+With different-sized animals, the smaller ones can get picked on, especially if horns are involved.
 You might find a particular colour of stock more pleasing to your eye.
 If you find your stock attractive you are more likely to take more effort with their husbandry.

-- Temperament: If you have great animal handling facilities, you might be game enough for some of the more “flighty” breeds, otherwise if you are part time farming, more docile breeds will be less time and emotion consuming!
+- Temperament: If you have great animal handling facilities, you might be game enough for some of the more “flighty” breeds, otherwise if you are part-time farming, more docile breeds will be less time and emotion-consuming!

 - Personal values: how will you feel if every animal you farm ends up on a meat hook?
 Would you feel happier to have a base stock of breeding cows that become more part of the family, with their offspring going off to market?
 Or how does the idea of raising high BI (breeding index) dairy cows for the cow shed and a longer life appeal.
 There may be one member of your family for whom this will make the difference between “partnership” in the lifestyle and not.